rgreminger/tilburg-science-hub/docs/workflow/documenting-code.md

 \src\paper                  Stores literature reference, paper, and slides

-Each directory has a makefile, with running descriptions for each stage of the pipelin.
+Each directory has a makefile, with running descriptions for each stage of the pipeline.

-For each pipeline stage, the \gen directory contains files generated on the basis of the \raw_data and source code stored in \src.
+For each pipeline stage, the \gen directory contains files generated on the basis of the \data and source code stored in \src.

 Each directory contains subdirectories,